 Bill Reid, Professor Caron Beaton-Wells and Roger Featherston

 Abstract: The question whether the misuse of market power prohibition in section 46 of the Competition and Consumer Act 2010 should have an ‘effects test’ was aptly described by the Harper Review panel as ‘one of the enduring controversies of competition policy in Australia’.
 As is well known, the Review panel recommended the amendment of section 46 to incorporate such a test, going against the recommendations of 10 out of 11 other inquiries that have addressed the question since 1976.
 After heated public debate and a supplementary consultation process, the government accepted the recommendation and an Exposure Draft Bill with the proposed form of amendment was released.
 In the meantime the ACCC released a draft Framework for misuse of market power guidelines and sought submissions in response.
 Much of the controversy and opposition to the proposed effects test has centred on the concern, aired largely on behalf of big business, that such a test will engender commercial uncertainty that in turn may chill competitive behaviour.
-This Discussion Group is not intended to revisit the question as to whether we should have an effects test.
+This seminar is not intended to revisit the question as to whether we should have an effects test.
 Rather, in the spirit of ‘moving on’, it will canvas how the new provision is likely to be interpreted and applied – in particular, by the ACCC and by the legal profession advising businesses that may be subject to it – and the extent to and ways in which it might affect business decision-making and behaviour.

 Roger Featherston was appointed a Commissioner of the ACCC in June 2014.